nephia/NephiaX-Auth-Twitter/README.md

 # NAME

-NephiaX::Auth::Twitter - Web Application that powered by Nephia
+NephiaX::Auth::Twitter - Twitter Authorizer

 # DESCRIPTION

-An web application
+An web application that powered by Nephia.

 # SYNOPSIS